Mins/TuxLite/README.md

-Modified to work with DEBIAN 11 bullseye
+Modified to work with DEBIAN 11 bullseye and PHP 7.4

 ### TuxLite Readme